Stream: Design Space Exploration of Layer-Fused DNNs on Heterogeneous Dataflow Accelerators: Background Related Works

 \subsubsection{Mapping}

-Lastly, the computations of each CN, described by a set of for-loops, must be efficiently mapped onto each core, respecting its supported dataflow and memory resources.
-The dataflow plays a key role in efficiency, as a mismatch between the core's dataflow and the CN's computations will cause spatial under-utilization.
-The core's memory hierarchy exploits the CN's data reuse across time.
-Many design space exploration (DSE) frameworks have arisen~\cite{Interstellar, MAESTRO, Timeloop, ZigZag, CoSA, MindMap, GAMMA}, to analytically estimate the HW cost and optimize the efficiency of the mapping through loop optimizations like unrolling, tilling and reordering.
-However, these frameworks don't model multi-core systems, and only estimate the HW performance of a single layer at a time.
+Lastly, the computations of each layer tile must be efficiently mapped onto each core, respecting the constraints stemming from the supported dataflow and memory resources of each individual core.
+The spatial dataflow plays a key role in the core's utilization, as a mismatch between the core's dataflow dimensions and the tile granularity will cause spatial under-utilization of the PE array.
+The temporal mapping, on the other hand, impacts the temporal data reuse from the different memories of the core's memory hierarchy~\cite{verhelst2017embedded, LOMA}.
+Many design space exploration (DSE) frameworks have arisen~\cite{Interstellar, MAESTRO, Timeloop, ZigZag, CoSA, MindMap, GAMMA} to analytically estimate the HW cost and optimize the efficiency of the spatial and temporal mapping through loop optimizations such as unrolling, tilling and reordering.
+These frameworks model a layer-by-layer scheduling, summing up the energy and latency cost across layers.